winglang/winglibs/bedrock/README.md

 }
 ```

-## Development
+## Development & Testing

-When running in the simulator, set `BEDROCK_DEV=1` to send requests to Amazon Bedrock instead of
+When running in simulator using `wing run`, request are sent to Amazon Bedrock.
-replying with a mock response.
+When running tests using `wing test` or by running tests from withing Wing Console, requests are
+handled by the mocked service.

 ## Maintainers